Instructor: David Deane

 Two weeks is a short time.
 In this course we aim to make things manageable for students, while also being faithful to academic integrity.

 To do this we're shifting the pedagogical approach a little.
 In a 12 week course my primary goal is to assist students in acquiring information and knowledge about the subject matter.
 We'd come to know about the theological culture and events, say, surrounding the council of Nicaea and its aftermath.
-In contrast, in this course the primary goal is to stimulate students' interest in and thinking about Christian anarchism through exposure to ideas.
+In contrast, in this course the primary goal is to stimulate students' interest in, and understanding of, Christian anarchism through exposure to ideas.

 What this means, in practice, is that we will be reading relatively short pieces designed less to disseminate information than to provoke thinking.

-The positives are that we can reduce the amount of reading, and we can focus on topics of particular importance to 21st century thought.
+The positives are that we can reduce the amount of reading, making it manageable in a two week window, and we can focus on topics of particular importance to 21st century thought.
 Most importantly, this course will pollinate our thinking as we write, read, preach, plan worship, and shape social action in the years to come.